BinaryCraft/peon/README.md

 ### Writing generators

-Peon only requires 1 thing of you; your generator should have an index.js that will execute it.
+Peon only requires 1 thing of you:
+- Your generator should return an object with a `.run()` functions kicks of the generator;